 In Kitsap County 8.6% of the total population lives in poverty.
-It is important to note that while net County growth has historically been accompanied by increased economic activity, the aging of our adult population will be characterized by fixed and falling incomes.
+It is important to note that while net County growth has historically been accompanied by increased economic activity, our older adult population may experience fixed or falling incomes.
 From 2016-2020, older adults reported their most common source of income was from social security and retirement income.
 The average 12-month income from social security in Kitsap County was \$21,584.
-The average income of those who
+The average income of those who reported receiving